Sites like Kunta Kinteh Island foster deep contemplation of humanity's past.

 Discover new aspects of The Gambia on a return journey.

-Experience a dramatically different landscape, lush and green.
+Experience a dramatically different landscape, green and flourishing.

 The wet season offers prime birdwatching with abundant migratory birds.